 If you can afford it, it may be worth investing in a large generator that meets most of your power requirements and a smaller, portable one that you can take with you.

 An inverter converts direct current (DC) to alternating current (AC).
-You want a power bank that has a pure (or “true”) sine wave inverter.
+You want a power bank with a pure (or “true”) sine wave inverter.
 This means that the power supply is safe for electric devices.

 Cheaper power banks may use a modified sine wave which is less efficient.

-All of the power stations we’ve featured in this article have pure sine wave power.
+All power stations featured in this article have pure sine wave power.